-The campground is also surrounded by several hiking, biking, and equestrian trails.
-To check out Mount Rushmore from Big Pine, visitors can traverse the Black Hills Parkway, with spectacular views the entire way.
+To check out Mount Rushmore from Big Pine, visitors can traverse the Black Hills Parkway, with spectacular views the entire 30-minute drive.
 The Crazy Horse Memorial is even closer to the campground and is accessible with a 12-minute drive.

 Address: 12084 Big Pine Road, Custer, South Dakota

 13. Black Hills Trailside Park Resort

 Black Hills Trailside Park Resort is a commercial campground right on the outskirts of Hill City in the heart of the Black Hills.
 This popular private facility has a variety of overnight options, including tent spaces, RV spots, and camping cabins.
 It's also home to a special 8-person suite.

 Downtown Hill City and its modest collection of restaurants and shops are within walking distance from the campground.
 The George Mickelson Trail is also nearby.
 And when it comes time to visit Mount Rushmore, the Memorial is accessible within a 20-minute drive.

 This resort also specializes in on-site attractions and activities.
 Campers can access bike rentals, river tubes, and gold-panning equipment for sifting the river.
 Trout fishing is also a popular thing to do throughout the warmer seasons.
 Other amenities at the campground include a shower house and free Wi-Fi and cable.

 Address: 24024 US-385, Hill City, South Dakota

 For convenient hotels, check out the three towns and cities surrounding the memorial.
 Whether you stay in Keystone, Hill City, or Custer, you'll be sure to have quick access to Mount Rushmore, and the entire Black Hills will be right outside your window.